22 Best Things To Do In Croatia (Approved By Locals)

 Whether you’re a nature lover, a hiking enthusiast, or simply someone looking for unforgettable outdoor experiences, Croatia’s diverse landscapes offer some great hiking options.

 Croatia is renowned for its natural beauty, cultural richness, historical significance, and delectable cuisine.
-Among this nation’s most iconic treasures are the ancient walls of Dubrovnik, which encircle the Old Town, encompassing churches, palaces, and the distinctive terracotta rooftops.
+However, the nation’s most iconic treasures are probably the ancient walls of Dubrovnik.
+They encircle the Old Town, encompassing churches, palaces, and the distinctive terracotta rooftops.

-There are a lot of things I could include, but if I had to choose one, it would be hiking at Plitvice Lakes National Park.
+This is quite a difficult decision as there are many things I could include.
+However, if I had to choose one, it would be hiking at Plitvice Lakes National Park.

 Opting for a week-long Croatian adventure would be a great choice.
 Within the span of 7 to 10 days, you’ll have enough opportunities to discover Dubrovnik, Split, and the Dalmatian islands, all while leaving room to include another region or national park in your travel plan.